hashicorp/consul/website/source/api/features/filtering.html.md

 ### Selectors

-Selectors are a `.` separated list of names where each name must start with a an ASCII letter and can contain ASCII letters, numbers and underscores.
+Selectors are a `.` separated list of names.
+Each name must start with a an ASCII letter and can contain ASCII letters, numbers and underscores.
 When part of the selector references a map value it may be expressed using the form `["<map key name>"]` instead of `.<map key name>`.
 This allows the possibility